India's confluence of manufacturing and deep tech growth and changing geopolitics enables its pursuit of semiconductor independence

 In this instance, India's semiconductor players can focus on pushing investment and commercialisation opportunities in domestic niche semiconductor manufacturing (e.g Gallium Nitride on Silicon, Silicon Photonics, Analog Mixed Signal, MEMS and Power technologies) instead of the bleeding edge and mainstream logic silicon-based fab technology dominated by countries like US, Taiwan and South Korea.
 These niche technologies are instrumental in accelerating deep tech's time-to-market, buoyed by demand for hardware to power a new generation of intelligent electronics, investments for deep-learning systems that extends into areas of research, education and training, and need for skills retraining.

 India's improved 'Ease of Doing Business' ranking has certainly infused enthusiasm into the semiconductor sector as industry structural (framework) and public infrastructure challenges get addressed.
-Spurred by the reduced corporate tax of 15 per cent for manufacturing - one of the lowest rates of-its-kind globally, capitalises on the ongoing trade war and the increasing need for viable semiconductor alternatives by players looking to alleviate supply chain pressures.
+Spurred by the reduced corporate tax of 15 percent for manufacturing - one of the lowest rates of-its-kind globally, capitalizes on the ongoing trade war and the increasing need for viable semiconductor alternatives by players looking to alleviate supply chain pressures.
 These parameters strengthen India's position as an influential global trade partner.

 "For a country looking at economic diversification outside of its poster industry, the services of mainly BPO and IT, this confluence - demand for high-value manufacturing driven by deep tech and India's elevated role in geopolitics provides a 'network effect' between chip manufacturing and semiconductor design that had not previously ramped up in a big way," says Raj.

-Another imperative is realising win-win public-private partnerships anchored in innovative business models and an outward-looking mindset that is reflective of current manufacturing advancements, customised to India's socio-economic fabric.
+Another imperative is realizing win-win public-private partnerships anchored in innovative business models and an outward-looking mindset that is reflective of current manufacturing advancements, customized to India's socio-economic fabric.
 It must be said that India's path ahead is not one it should travel alone.
-Having a frontier mindset also means incentivising entities and nations to become partners and help start this pioneering industry in India.
+Having a frontier mindset also means incentivizing entities and nations to become partners and help start this pioneering industry in India.
 The government must leverage the value of its domestic markets and global opportunity, especially now.

 ALSO READ